-Keyboard Shortcuts (From the diagram) Enter > Pre or Post (From the Browser window) Enter Properties > Pre or Post
+Keyboard Shortcuts (From the diagram) Enter > Pre or Post Reyboard Shortedts (From the diagram) Ellier > Fre or Fost (From the Browser window) Enter Properties > Pre or Post

 Define Constraints

 The fields and options on the 'Pre' and 'Post' tabs of the Properties window are identical.
 Click on the appropriate tab to define the conditions prior to and following on from the operation behavior.